 The video is quite easy to follow, though the couple do talk over each other at times (there is a transcript).
 It’s funny and quite touching.

-There is then a focus on idioms connected with love and marriage, and then we looks at some of the ways Selma and Kenny use imperatives to give advice.
+There is then a focus on idioms connected with love and marriage, and then we look at some of the ways Selma and Kenny use imperatives to give advice.
 Students can then use this language to reformulate their original pieces of advice.

 Download lesson plan PDF here: ELT Resourceful – Secrets of a Long and Happy Marriage